 Tackling fatigue, stress and anxiety – a holistic approach for everyday care.

-I see a lot of people suffering from stress-related illness, or symptoms at least aggravated by stress.
-Research suggests that about two-thirds of the working age population experience moderate to high levels of stress.
+I see a lot of people suffering from stress-related illness, or symptoms aggravated by stress.
+Research suggests that about two-thirds of the working-age population experience moderate to high levels of stress.

-What actually is this ominous stress?
-It is the body’s response to a challenging situation; increasing alertness and energy, and in small amounts at the right time, this can be useful in providing drive and a sense of achievement.
+What is stress?
+It is the body’s response to a challenging situation; increasing alertness and energy.
+So in small amounts at the right time, this can be useful in providing drive and a sense of achievement.

-However, it puts the body into what we call “fight or flight” response; releasing hormones, such as adrenaline and cortisol and increasing our heart rate.
+However, it puts the body into what we call “fight or flight” response; releasing hormones, such as adrenaline and cortisol, increasing our heart rate.
 A body that is put into this mode constantly will eventually start to break down.
 Disease such as adrenal fatigue, a host of metabolic disorders or mental health issues may arise.
-With prolonged stress comes sleeping disorders, anxiety or even an increased risk of cardiovascular disease or diabetes.
+Also, with prolonged stress comes sleeping disorders, anxiety or even an increased risk of cardiovascular disease or diabetes.

 How does all this translate into Chinese medicine?
-To better understand, we have to learn a tiny bit of Chinese medicine basics.
 We talk about 5 elements in Chinese medicine: earth, metal, water, wood and fire.
 The liver is the organ associated with wood and it is the one most assaulted by stress.
-Just like a tree, wood as an element likes to grow in the fresh air and open spaces.
-The liver needs movement like a fish needs water.
+Additionally, the liver needs movement.